Rain delays start of fourth South Africa-England Test in Johannesburg

 Rain in Johannesburg has delayed the start of the fourth Test with the inclement weather threatening a day-one washout at Wanderers.

-Steady drizzle means the toss has yet to take place and with the forecast looking pretty grim for the rest of Friday, England and South Africa may have to wait until Saturday to get under way - although the rain did relent, perhaps only temporarily, around 9am UK time.
+Steady drizzle means the toss has yet to take place and with the forecast looking reasonably grim for the rest of Friday, England and South Africa may have to wait until Saturday to get under way

+The rain did relent around 9am UK time and a pitch inspection will take place at 10.45am.

 Joe Root's England lead the four-match series 2-1 and only need to avoid defeat to complete a second straight Test series victory in South Africa, having triumphed 2-1 in 2015-16 under Sir Alastair Cook.